Need a way to organize your favorite recipes? Create a cute, simple, and functional recipe binder and bring order to your kitchen in style.

-The cookbook section is one of my favorite places to browse and it’s common to spend a half-hour perusing a stack of recipe books at the local bookstore or library while my kids check out their own favorite genres.
+The cookbook section is one of my favorite places to browse and it’s common for me to spend half an hour perusing a stack of recipe books at the local bookstore or library while my kids check out their favorite genres.

 BUT, sometimes there’s a recipe I love too much to keep saved on the computer, and so I print it and shove the loose-leaf paper in with my other recipe books.

 Not surprisingly, the loose collection was getting WAY to cluttered, not to mention I could never find that recipe again, so it was time to conquer and organize the recipes into a binder.

 This binder is super simple, but is cute and functional, and besides bringing more order to your own kitchen, would make a really great gift for a college student, newlywed, teacher, neighbor, or anyone who eats, really!

 In my college and newlywed years I remember spending a lot of time on the phone with my mom or at my grandma’s kitchen table over Thanksgiving break copying down my favorite family recipes.
 Having an already-organized binder would have been AMAZING.